tlranda/ytopt/ytopt/benchmark/plopperREADME.md

 * Problem Class: An integer defining the scale of this problem instance

 Optionally, one may specify:
-* Silent: Suppress objective print statements
+* silent: Suppress objective print statements
+* use\_capital\_params: For when the placeholder in files use capitalized param names but elsewhere they are lowercase

 Reworked problems can automatically define useful output names, result destinations, etc.
 Typically, a subclass problem only needs to define its input/parameter/output spaces, models, class size and constraints to pass into the initializer.